News & Information

+Do not flush "wipes" down your toilet.
+While they are marketed to be flushable they create havoc in the collection system and treatment plant.
 Never pour hazardous household chemicals, like gasoline, oil, paint, or other such chemicals down the drain.
 Also cooking oils, fats and greases can clog wastewater receiving lines which lead to overflows which can threaten environmental health as well as provide a backup of sewer inside your home.
 Responding to these backups can be very costly and time consuming.
 Plastics and clothing materials create similar problems as fats, oils and greases.
 Your home should be provided with a plastic clean-out, located somewhere along the outer edge of your home.
 The clean-outs are usually white in color, made of PVC plastic, and have a square nut on the top of the lid.
 These clean-outs are utilized to access your individual sewer service line.
 Never bury or allow these clean-outs to be buried.
 If the lid is damaged or removed, replace with a new lid as soon as possible.
 This will decrease the chance of a foreign substance entering the line and providing a potential backup.
 It will also aid in reducing unnecessary rainfall from entering the line (inflow/infiltration) and creating a higher volume of flow that is sent to the plant for treatment.

 We are here to serve.

 Wastewater Department crews are on call 24 hours a day, seven days a week including all holidays.
 If you need to report wastewater collection system issues, please call our main office at 512-262-3024 or after hours call 512-787-9896 for assistance.